This post may contain affiliate links. Read our disclosure policy.

 Want to try a variation of traditional corn casserole?

 Mix in 2 eggs….this creates just a bit more of a lighter corn casserole.

-Add 1/4 cup to 1/2 cup sugar….this of course makes it a very sweet corn casserole.
+Add ¼ cup to ½ cup sugar depending on the sweetness of the corn….this of course makes it a very sweet corn casserole.
 If you add the eggs and sugar, it almost takes like a corn cake and could be eaten for dessert!

-Yes!
-Make this casserole up to 48 hours in advance.
+Make this creamy jiffy corn casserole up to 48 hours in advance.
 Mix up the casserole, place it in the baking dish and cover it with plastic wrap.
 When you are ready to bake it, remove it from the refrigerator about 30 minutes before you put it in the oven.
 Then bake as the recipe suggests.

 We often double this recipe and bake it in a 9×13 pan.
 Depending on your oven, this may take an additional 15 minutes to bake, so plan accordingly.

-Yes!
-Cook in a slow cooker on high for 2 1/2 hours or on low for 4 hours.
-All slow cookers heat differently so watch the casserole closely.
+Save oven space by cooking in a slow cooker on high for 2 ½ hours or on low for 4 hours.
+Each crock pot heats differently so watch the casserole closely.
 If you double the recipe it may take longer to cook.

 For the best textured casserole, I would not recommend making this in advance and freezing the entire casserole to reheat later.

 However, if you have leftovers, they will freeze okay if you store it in an airtight container.

 This dish is truly thanksgiving dinner and Christmas dinner staple for our family.
 We hope that it becomes a favorite for your family holiday dinners, too!